dancer1325/openzipkin-website/pages/instrumenting.md

 Zipkin Api or UI.

 **Endpoint**

-Annotations and binary annotations have an endpoint associated with them.
-With two exceptions, this endpoint is associated with the traced process.
-For example, the service name drop-down in the Zipkin UI corresponds with Annotation.endpoint.serviceName or BinaryAnnotation.endpoint.serviceName.
-For the sake of usability, the cardinality of Endpoint.serviceName should be bound.
-For example, it shouldn't include variables or random numbers.
+* 👁️ Annotations and binary annotations / -- have an associated -- endpoint 👁️
+  * ALL (except 2 -- [Which one](https://github.com/openzipkin/openzipkin.github.io/issues/181) ?) endpoints -- are associated with the -- traced process
+    * _Example:_ service name drop-down | Zipkin UI (TODO:?) -- corresponds with -- `Annotation.endpoint.serviceName` or `BinaryAnnotation.endpoint.serviceName`
+    * *Example:* the cardinality of `Endpoint.serviceName` should be bound (TODO:?)

 **Span**